About the Workshop

 Every participant must have a command of the English language and an interest or avid curiosity in exploring journalism as a career.
-Students must be able to live on campus for the entire workshop.
-Students will be chaperoned at all times.
+Students are expected to attend all workshop sessions and can be dismissed for unexcused absences.

 To request to participate in the workshop, please compete the application below.
-For more information, contact workshop co-director Christopher T. Moore at email@example.com or 412-596-9735.
+For more information, contact workshop co-director Olga George at email@example.com or 412-575-2445.

-Part I: Click the following link to download the parent/guardian permission form and teacher/administrator recommendation forms to be signed and returned by mail or e-mail: Bolden workshop parent and recommendation forms.
+Part I: Click the following link to download the parent/guardian permission form and teacher/administrator recommendation forms to be signed and returned by mail or e-mail: Bolden workshop parent teacher forms 2017.

 Part II: Complete the application form below.